dr-yst/org-x/dev-docs/activeContext.md

 - Prioritized usability and directness in the task list view
 - Adopted shadcn-svelte UI library to leverage high-quality accessible components
 - Replaced Tiptap with simpler rendering approach for content display
+- Full adoption of Svelte 5 runes for state management across all components
+- Implementation of date-related filtering functionality directly in the task list
+- Adaptation of testing approach to work with Svelte 5 runes

 ## Learnings and Discoveries